Permutation inference with a finite number of heterogeneous clusters

 \section{Numerical results}

-This section explores the behavior of the adjusted permutation test and related methods in three experiments: Example \ref{ex:nloc} discusses testing the equality of means in a two-sample problem with heterogeneous normal observations, Example \ref{ex:diffindiffnum} studies difference-in-differences estimation with clusters, and Example \ref{ex:ag09} analyzes pooled cross-sectional data from an experiment of \citet{angristlavy2009}.
+This section studies the behavior of the adjusted permutation test and related methods in a Monte Carlo experiment and in data from a randomized trial.
 The discussion focuses on one-sided tests to the right but the results apply more generally.

-\begin{example}[Equality of means] The adjusted permutation test developed here and the \citet{ibragimovmueller2016} test both rely on results about the behavior of heterogeneous normal variables applied to certain test statistics.
-For the adjusted permutation test, this statistic is the comparison on means $T$.
-For the \citetalias{ibragimovmueller2016} test, it is the studentized two-sample statistic where $\bar{X}_1 = q_1^{-1}\sum_{k=1}^{q_1}X_k$ and $\bar{X}_0 = q_0^{-1}\sum_{k=q_1 + 1}^{q}X_k$.
-This statistic is compared to the quantiles of the Student $t$ distribution with $(q_1\wedge q_0)-1$ degrees of freedom.
-This example investigates the relative performance of the two tests.
+Online Appendix \ref{s:morenumerical} contains additional numerical examples and empirical applications.